trungnt11/trungnt11.github.io/_posts/2019-08-29-fast-ai-lesson-5-notes.md

 - In statistics: they reduce the number of parameters.
 Jeremy thinks this is wrong.
 - In machine learning: they increase the number of parameters, but increase the amount of _regularization_.

-The regularization used in fastai is L2 weight decay.
-This is where the loss is modified with an extra component that penalizes extreme values of the weights.
+The regularization used in fastai is __weight decay__ (aka _L2 regularization_).
+This is where the loss function is modified with an extra component that penalizes extreme values of the weights.

 - Unregularized loss: